-Top Trail: Lesmurdie Falls, Perth Hills
+Top Trail: Lesmurdie Falls, Mundy Regional Park

 Lesmurdie Falls located in the Mundy Regional Park in the hills east of Perth, is one of the more spectacular waterfalls on the Darling Range escarpment.
 There are a number of walk trails you can explore from here depending on the time you have, your level of fitness and the degree of difficulty you choose.

 About the Trail

 This walk is particularly recommended in winter and spring when the rains swell Lesmurdie Brook which tumbles over the Darling Range Escarpment.

 A list of walk trails below are available from here of varying degrees of difficulty, Including:

 The Falls Trail.
 640m return, Class 2, allow 45 min.